 Honestly, I’m just really, really, really (go ahead and add another 1,000 or so reallys there) sick of the scams.
 And the people of the world thinking that it takes something outside of themselves to get healthy.
 It doesn’t.
 That’s the lie.
 It’s all within you.
 People don’t succeed with diets or weight-loss drugs because they never work for the long-term.
 It’s not you; it’s them.
 Never forget that.

-You don’t need a magic pill to lose weight; you just need to believe that you’re magic.
+You don’t need a magic pill to be healthy; you just need to believe that you’re magic.
 That you’re so darn magical that unicorns look at you with envy.
 That can’t nobody stop your beauty or your desire to be your best.
 That the flashing number on the scale is just a silly number.
+Weight isn’t the same as health.
 And that each day you have the power to make decisions that support your love of yourself.

 Don’t check out.
 Check in.